When your business is easy to start, it's also easy to get stuck

 - Automation: Tech and tools take over repetitive tasks like marketing, sales, customer service, and content delivery.

-- Delegation: You hand off tasks to others — virtual assistants, contractors, or part-time help — so you're not stuck in the weeds.
+- Delegation: You hand off tasks to others, such as virtual assistants, contractors, or part-time help, so you're not stuck in the weeds.

 - Freedom of location: The business can be run from anywhere, giving you control over your lifestyle.